-Source: Schaefer and Fuller 2007; David Itano
+Source: Schaefer and Fuller 2007

 Itano concluded his talk by discussing echosounder buoys, which in his opinion has revolutionized purse seine fishing world-wide.
 There are five companies competing in the market and the technology is getting better every year.
-For example, one company is now making an echosounder buoy with dual frequencies that may have potential for species identification in the future.
-At this time, however, the consensus from industry is that echosounder buoys can be used to identify biomass of commercially-valuable tuna, but not consistently able to distinguish species.
-Itano closed by stating that it is likely easier to avoid bigeye tuna if the proportion in the aggregation is high, such as \geq 20-25 percent, but when the aggregation only contains 4 or 5 percent bigeye tuna like in far Western Pacific, the ability to discriminate bigeye tuna at that percentage is not possible.
+Companies are now making an echosounder buoys with dual frequencies that may have potential for species identification in the future.
+At this time, however, the consensus from industry is that echosounder buoys can be used to identify biomass of commercially-valuable tuna, but can not be solely relied upon to consistently distinguish species.
+Itano closed by stating that it is likely easier to avoid bigeye tuna if the proportion in the aggregation is high, such as $\geq 20-25$ percent, but when the aggregation only contains 4 or 5 percent bigeye tuna like in far Western Pacific, the ability to discriminate bigeye tuna at that percentage is not possible.